Charlie's Farm: Release

 Charlie's Farm premiered in Australian theatres on 4 December 2014, and was released in the United States on 1 March 2015.
 The Blu-ray and DVD of the film was released on 17 June 2015 in Australia and UK.
 It was also released on 25 July 2015 in Germany in mediabook format by Meteor Film.

 Reception

+Critical reception for "Charlie's Farm" was generally mixed to negative upon its release.
+Here are some highlights from various reviews: